 Helpfully, and often hilariously, Deacon knows how to blend into his surroundings, too.
 As well as being tough for enemy AI to detect, his appearance adapts to his environment: step into a Vault, for instance, and prepare to see Deacon sporting a Vault jumpsuit.

-If he is not your companion, you can also spot him across the Commonwealth – as long as you have a keen eye.
-Watch out for those trademark sunnies. – Harry Shepherd
+If he’s not your companion, you can also spot him across the Commonwealth – as long as you have a keen eye.
+Watch out for those trademark sunnies.

-In my mind, Boone is the perfect RPG companion.
-He is steadfast, reliable and, most importantly, an incredible shot.
+In our mind, Boone is the perfect RPG companion.
+He’s steadfast, reliable and, most importantly, an incredible shot.
 Even better, however, is that he does not fill your game with inane chatter.
 Boone is a man of few words, preferring to let his gun do the talking.

-That said, he is principled, and Boone’s hatred for Caesar’s Legion, and begrudging respect for the NCR, is a powerful storytelling technique, subtly guiding you towards certain narrative choices.
-He might not be the Mojave’s most dynamic companion, but he had a powerful impact on the way I played Fallout: New Vegas, and I missed him when the time finally came for us to part ways. – Ali Jones
+That said, he’s principled, and Boone’s hatred for Caesar’s Legion, and begrudging respect for the NCR, is a powerful storytelling technique, subtly guiding you towards certain narrative choices.
+He might not be the Mojave’s most dynamic companion, but he had a powerful impact on the way we played Fallout: New Vegas, and we missed him when the time finally came for us to part ways.

 Toxic masculinity can survive anything, even the total annihilation of planet Earth, just like the common radroach.
 You first meet Butch ‘Tunnel Snakes’ DeLoria as an attendee of your tenth birthday party, where fisticuffs over a sweetroll hardly presage the flowering of a Wasteland-conquering fellowship.
 All Butch ever wanted to do is cut hair, but his insecurity over his alcoholic mother and lack of a father figure holds him back.

-If you can stomach the sexual harassment and all-round unpleasantness divvied out by his Greaser gang and not leave DeLoria for dead in Vault 101, you can rescue him from idleness in Rivet City with some good ol’ fashioned adventuring.
-He is not much use in a scrap, but he will certainly keep your mud-caked bangs looking as sharp as his prized switchblade, Butch’s Toothpick. – Harry Shepherd
+If you can stomach the all-round unpleasantness divvied out by his Greaser gang and not leave DeLoria for dead in Vault 101, you can rescue him from idleness in Rivet City with some good ol’ fashioned adventuring.
+He’s not much use in a scrap, but he’ll certainly keep your mud-caked bangs looking as sharp as his prized switchblade, Butch’s Toothpick.

 Fallout’s companions are all memorable in their own ways, but Raul is special.
 For a start, his name is Raul.
 That makes him Raul the ghoul, which, if you hadn’t noticed, is a rhyme.
 And that is only the start of what makes bringing this radioactive near-corpse along for your journey.